yingweiwo

 Protein Binding

-For more Interactions (Complete) data for SULFAMETHIZOLE (12 total), please visit the HSDB record page.
+For more complete data on interactions of sulfamethoxazoles (12 in total), please visit the HSDB record page.

 Additional Infomation